1989 Kandy massacre: Incident

 In Kundasale on 13 September 1989, the JVP allegedly killed sixteen family members of three security forces personnel.

 The following night, armed men in uniform set fire to a number of residential dwellings in Menikhinna, killing approximately 52 people.
 The Menikhinna area was a stronghold of members of the Bathgama caste, who were known to be supporters of the JVP.
 The armed group then moved onto the villages of Kundasale and Aranagala, where they killed a further 30 people.
 Residents of Kandy found over 100 bodies floating in the river, and it was suspected that there were at least 50 additional deaths.
 It is believed that the killers were pro-government vigilantes seeking revenge for the earlier murders.
 Amnesty International later estimated that over 100 villagers were killed.

-Aftermath

-On 5 October, armed vigilantes shot or beheaded fourteen workers at a Peradeniya University residential complex for custodial and clerical staff.
-Police later received a message from the vigilantes, who called themselves the Eagles of the Central Hills, claiming responsibility for the murders and that the victims were JVP supporters who had engineered the murder of T. E. Nagahawatte, an assistant registrar at the university and a captain in the local army volunteer reserve force.